ssamot/ssamot.github.io/content/posts/interim.md

 description = "...what to do when success is not eminent"
 +++

-The most captivating piece of dialogue I think of is a discussion between Kain and Raziel in [Soul Reaver 2](https://en.wikipedia.org/wiki/Soul_Reaver_2):
+The most captivating piece of dialogue I came across in a game is between Kain and Raziel in [Soul Reaver 2](https://en.wikipedia.org/wiki/Soul_Reaver_2):

 > Kain : There's a third option, a monumental secret hidden in your very presence here.
 But it's a secret you have to discover for yourself.
 Unearth your destiny, Raziel.
 It's all laid out for you here. <br>
 Raziel : You said it yourself, Kain... there are only two sides to your coin. <br>